Danyatitar/TM_NodeJs/README.md

 # Start a project

-To start a project after downloading write npm install in terminal
+To start a project after downloading write npm install in terminal.
+To run a script write npm run start in terminal

 # About project